Cenikl/bowling-game/README.md

 ### Jest

-- **Jest:** Jest is used for testing in this project.
+- **Jest:** Jest is used for testing and make code coverage in this project.
 Test files are located in the `tests` directory.
 To run the tests, use the following command:

     ```bash
     npm test
     ```
+# Continuous Integration and Deployment (CI/CD) 🔄

+This project use GitHub Actions for continuous integration (CI).<br>These workflows automate various tasks such as testing, linting, and deployment to ensure the project's codebase is consistent, reliable, and deployable.

+## CI Workflow :

+The CI workflow runs whenever changes are pushed to the repository or pull requests are opened.
+It performs the following tasks:

+- Installs project dependencies
+- Runs linting to enforce code quality
+- Executes unit tests to verify code functionality

+You can view the full CI workflow definition in [`.github/workflows/CI.yml`](.github/workflows/CI.yml).

+### CD Workflow :
+ 🚧 - Not implemented yet...